PeterD3signs/Dq_Check_E-commerce_with_SQL/README.md

 ## Repo structure

-In <ins>PostgreSQL_checks/</ins> there are the procedural versions for the checks together with code that was used to create the tables for testing purpouses (testing done on Supabase.com).
+In "<ins>PostgreSQL_checks/</ins>" there are the procedural versions for the checks together with code that was used to create the tables for testing purpouses (testing done on Supabase.com).

-In <ins>vanilla_SQL_checks/</ins> there are the vanilla SQL versions of the checks provided.
+In "<ins>vanilla_SQL_checks/</ins>" there are the vanilla SQL versions of the checks provided.

+In both folders mentioned above a "<ins>returnedValues.md</ins>" file can be found,
+with info about tables returned after performing the check on the data provided on Supabase.

-The detailed explenation of what exactly each check does can be found in <ins>Checks.md</ins>.
+The detailed explenation of what exactly each check does can be found in "<ins>Checks.md</ins>".

 ## Data structure